HDFS 174 — INTRODUCTION INTO CULTURAL DIVERSITY OF FAMILIES

 3 credits.

-An advanced course which surveys the current theories and models used in family research and theory development.
-Focus will be on structure-functional, interactional, developmental, systems, and exchange theory in relation to family research and application.
+A survey of the current theories and models used in family research and theory development.
+Focuses on structure-functional, interactional, developmental, systems, and exchange theory in relation to family research and application.

 HDFS 869 — ADVANCED SEMINAR IN FAMILY STRESS AND COPING